Chapter 18.260

 5. The planning director has the ability to modify any of the standards within this subsection, if the subject site topography precludes the compliance with any of the stated standards.

 F. Landscaping.
-Landscaping in a minimum ten-foot-wide strip shall be provided on site and visible along all public street frontage classified as a neighborhood collector.
-The landscaping can be provided through a landscape easement on lots.
+Landscaping in a minimum fifteen-foot-wide strip shall be provided on site and visible along all public street frontage classified as a neighborhood collector.
+The landscaping can be provided through a landscape easement on lots, with a notice on title of the existence of such protected landscaping area against the property with the Kitsap County auditor’s office.
+The notice shall be approved by the director for compliance with this provision.
 If the landscaping is provided in an open space tract and maintained by a homeowners’ association, it may contribute to the project’s open space requirement.
 (Ord.
+2024-05 § 2 (Exh.
+A § 39), 2024; Ord.
 2013-04 § 2 (Exh.
 A (part)), 2013: Ord.
 2007-25 § 1 (part), 2007.
 Formerly 18.80.060)

 18.260.070 Planned residential development site design criteria.